Get

 2. Keep Your Cat Away from the Food

 Super Bowl parties often come with a lot of food.
-From barbeque to burgers to sweets and snacks, people love to eat during a party.
+From barbecue to burgers to sweets and snacks, people love to eat during a party.
 You should make sure that your cat stays well away from the food.
 Some cats will come out to check out the food, and you do not want your cat to eat stuff that they shouldn’t.
 The last thing you want is to call a stop to the party because your cat got sick from eating something.
-If something like this happens anyway, don’t hesitate to contact a veterinarian for a guidance.
+If something like this happens anyway, don’t hesitate to contact a veterinarian for guidance.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!